 and

-In general, and are learned jointly,
+In general, Z and Θ are learned jointly,

 and

-In order to learn the latent variable and model parameter using gradient descent, one need to minimize the KL-divergence between the posterior and a tractable ansatz distribution.
+In order to learn the latent variable Z and model parameter Θ using gradient descent, one need to minimize the KL-divergence between the posterior and a tractable ansatz distribution.
 Instead of taking the parametric approach e.g. the mean-field exponential family ansatz, the authors chose a non-parametric kernel-based ansatz which is very similar to particle filter and kernel density estimators and is able to approximate generic distributions given sufficient number of particles.
 The algorithm is known as Stein gradient descent.
 Its awesomeness deserves another blog post to elaborate.

 In summary, the authors introduced a novel approach to learn Bayesian networks using gradient descent.
 One of the most important contribution is that the combinatorially large discrete graph space was replaced by a continuous latent space with a differentiable soft DAGness penalty.
 Another highlight of this work is the non-parametric Stein variational inference which allows for multi-modal distributions of latent graph embedding.